Hobart, Launceston, Cradle Coast

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-D1 – Identify and explain key concepts of sustainability in the context of the health and community services sectors.
+- Identify and explain key concepts of change and sustainability in the context of health and community services.

-D3 – Apply sustainability and change management principles to service design.
+- Apply personal and organisational sustainability and change management principles and practices.4.